Because it

 grains used commercially are not of the same quality, and the kefir is sweetened with cane sugar or high fructose syrup.
 There

-is so much evidence that these sugars are so bad - in so many ways… So why compromise kefir’s health-giving properties
+is so much evidence that these sugars are bad - in so many ways… So why compromise kefir’s health-giving properties

 when you can sweeten you own kefir with delicious fresh fruit, honey, molasses, or xylitol?

-So… Here’s How to Make It (It’s so-o-o- easy)
+So… Here’s How to Make

 - Put cream (pasteurized or raw, unpasteurized) or fresh milk (low fat or non-fat) or